This page summarizes the sites that are reviewed in the area of the Golan – located on the north-east side of Israel.

 - An extinguished volcano in the northern Golan heights.

-Also, check the Google map interactive map of the sites in the Golan heights.
+- Map of sites in the Golan heights.

 Aerial videos playlist